tanvinanduu/tanvinanduu/README.md

 - 👋 Hi, I’m @tanvinanduu (Tanvi Dinesh Nandu)
 - 😄 Pronouns: she/her

-- 🌱 I’m currently pursuing my Graduate Degree in Applied Analytics at Columbia University
+- 🌱 Masfter of Science in Applied Analytics at Columbia University
+- 🧩 Data analyst focused on practical analytics and decision making
+• 🐍📈 Python, Tableau, SQL, and data visualization for real business use cases
+• 🧪 Clean logic, reproducible analysis, and thoughtful experimentation
+• 🎯 Using data to create impact beyond dashboards
 - 💞️ I’m looking to collaborate on interesting projects where I can challenge myself and influence growth
 - ⚡ Fun fact: I am a Foodie and enjoy cooking as well.